Lady Raiders roll to Lions Club Tourney title

+Waynesburg Central’s Kaley Rohanna (2) makes a layup despite the defensive efforts of Brentwood’s Jenna Yee in the first quarter of Wednesday’s King Coal Lions Club Christmas Tournament at Carmichaels.

-CARMICHAELS -- Kaley Rohanna was named tournament MVP after leading Waynesburg Central to a 64-34 victory over Brentwood Wednesday night in the King Coal Lions Club Christmas Tournament championship game hosted by Carmichaels.
+CARMICHAELS — Kaley Rohanna was named tournament MVP after leading Waynesburg Central to a 64-34 victory over Brentwood in the King Coal Lions Club Christmas Tournament championship game hosted by Carmichaels on Wednesday, Dec.
+28.

 Rohanna ran her first-half total to 15 points after scoring eight in the second quarter.